rapid7/metasploit-framework/Writing-Module-Documentation.md

 * Create an markdown (.md) file.
 * Write the content.
 * Save the file and name it after the module name.
-For example, the filename for ms08-067 is called ms08_067_netapi.md.
+For example, the filename for ms08-067 is `exploits/windows/smb/ms08_067_netapi.rb`, so its documentation is `documentation/modules/exploits/windows/smb/ms08_067_netapi.md`.
 * Place it in the metasploit-framework/documentation/modules directory.

 ### Where to put the markdown files